Best swim goggles for pool and open-water swimming in 2024

 A double-walled silicone gasket with air cushion design means they’re super-soft but also feel a little ‘bouncy’ and cushioned when applied to the face.

-To this tester, this made them feel like they were achieving a seal without the high level of ‘suction’ on other models, so if you struggle with comfort or goggle marks, these could be the ones for you.
+To me, this made them feel like they were achieving a seal without the high level of ‘suction’ on other models, so if you struggle with comfort or goggle marks, these could be the ones for you.

 The smaller shape feels closer to a traditional pool goggle, while the mirrored lenses gave great clarity of vision and just enough tint to protect from harsh pool lighting.

-We did find we preferred some of the larger, curved lenses on test as we could see quite a bit of the frames in our peripheral vision here as we swam, but for the pool that’s not such an issue and is personal preference.
+I did find I preferred some of the larger, curved lenses on test as I could see quite a bit of the frames in our peripheral vision here as I swam, but for the pool that’s not such an issue and is personal preference.
 Multiple bridges plus a good-quality case add to the package.

-Verdict: Unique gaskets that were very comfortable.
+Unique gaskets that were very comfortable.
 Smaller fit and range of vision more pool-specific.
+Score: 83%

-The Predator range has long been this tester’s goggle of choice for both open water and pool (it comes in such a wide range of tints) so we initially approached the new Tiger range with a tiny bit of anxiety.
+The Predator range has long been my goggle of choice for both open water and pool (it comes in such a wide range of tints) so I initially approached the new Tiger range with a tiny bit of anxiety.
 Would it perform?

 Thankfully, the answer is a resounding yes.
 The Tiger is lighter, more streamlined and more flexible than our trusty Predator, but these things all made for an extremely comfortable swim experience.